 1. Airbnb

 Airbnb is a platform allowing people to rent their homes to travellers.
 The company started with a Minimum Viable Product, including a basic website and a few listings.
-The MVP helped the company test its product idea and get feedback from early adopters.
+The MVP helped the company test its idea and get feedback from early adopters.
 Over time, Airbnb added more features, such as secure payment and review systems.

 After Building Your MVP